-However, when a hard-core repulsion or additional sharp length scale is introduced at the short distances, the tendency to form overlapping clusters can be significantly inhibited, paving the way for the formation of new modulated states {with properties between solid and liquid phases, for which are sometimes called {\it mesophases}}, and that includes stripe phases, hexagonal lattices of bubbles or holes, dimer phases as well as quasicrystalline textures~\cite{Imperio2004, Imperio2006,Glaser2007,Dotera2014,Caprini2018,Fomin2021,Mambretti2021,Nogueira2022,Pini2024}.
 The mechanism for the pattern formation stems from the competition between the ultra-soft component, which favors clustering, and the hard-core component, which penalizes such configurations~\cite{Caprini2018, Mambretti2021}.
-This combination of soft and hard-core repulsions is sometimes referred as {\it core-softened} potentials as well as {\it hard-core/soft-shoulder} or HCSS potentials \cite{Glaser2007}.
+This combination of soft and hard-core repulsions is sometimes referred as {\it core-softened} or {\it core-corona} potentials as well as {\it hard-core/soft-shoulder} (HCSS) potentials \cite{Jagla1998, Jagla1999, Glaser2007}.
 As a result, systems may settle into phases where the stabilized structure arises from the balance of competing interactions rather than simple clustering — a behavior observed in both classical and quantum contexts~\cite{Abreu2022}.